 The Local Government and Social Care Ombudsman is the final stage for complaints about councils, all adult social care providers (including care homes and home care agencies) and some other organisations providing local public services in England.
 The site includes guidance, a searchable database of decisions which includes all investigation reports published since 1 April 2005, a number of special reports on the handling of complaints in particular subject areas, recent annual reports, and other publications.

-The Local Government Association represents all local authorities in England and Wales as well as police, fire, national park and passenger transport authorities.
+The Local Government Association represents local authorities in England and Wales as well as police, fire, national park and passenger transport authorities.
 The web site includes recent press releases as well as briefings and responses to Bills relevant to local government.
 Within the “Parliament” section there are legislation guides which summarise the impact of legislation on local government and the work of the LGA in influencing the legislation as it proceeds through Parliament.
 LGA publications can also be downloaded from the site.

-The Local Government Boundary commission is responsible for conducting reviews of local authority electoral arrangements.
+The Local Government Boundary Commission is responsible for conducting reviews of local authority electoral arrangements.
 It can also conduct reviews of the structure of local government, and the external boundaries of local authorities.
 The Records and Resources section contains a database of local government orders from 1973.

 The LGIU is an independent research and information organisation supported by over 150 councils and the local government trade unions.
 It aims to be an advocate for strong democratic local government.
 The site gives details of publications, services and membership.
 All LGIU publications can be downloaded.
 There is also a blog.